 Sometimes we forget that the main focus of self-development is NOT to read books on a regular basis, or simply reflect on the actions you took because that’s what self-dev people do.
 Or make sure you develop strategic relationships over time.
 Those activities are just the “means to an end”.
 What we truly want from self-development is to actually be in a better situation than we previously were.
 To have and to live a better life.
 So we go through various processes (which fall under the umbrella of self-development) to ensure that we turn ourselves into people that actually can realize those goals that we want to accomplish.

-That said, the time you put into doing these processes that help you grow, is the most productive time you have.
-This is important time.
+That said, the time you put into doing these processes that help you grow is the most productive time you have.
+This is an important time.
 It is a resource.

 How you use all of your time is something you need to pay very close attention to.